nbomasi/ansible-config-mgt/PROJECT12-ANSIBLE-ENHANCEMENT.md

 1. Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly – Web1-UAT and Web2-UA.
 2. To create a role, you must create a directory called roles/, relative to the playbook file or in /etc/ansible/ directory.
 (Github)

 3. You can choose to automate creation of webserver directory or manually, I chose manual because it was quite easy for me to create under our working repo. the webserver directory tree can be seen on the file pane of the vscode window.
-4. pdate your inventory ansible-config-mgt/inventory/uat.yml file with IP addresses of your 2 UAT Web servers.
+4. Update your inventory ansible-config-mgt/inventory/uat.yml file with IP addresses of your 2 UAT Web servers.
-5. In /etc/ansible/ansible.cfg file uncomment roles_path string and provide a full path to your roles directory roles_path    = /home/ubuntu/ansible-config-mgt/roles, so Ansible could know where to find configured roles.(In my case, my ansble server does not have ansible.cfg file, so I ignore the step for now).

 6. It is time to start adding some logic to the webserver role.
 Go into tasks directory, and within the main.yml file, start writing configuration tasks to do the following:

 Install and configure Apache (httpd service)